StillCanna Inc. (CSE:STIL) (OTC:SCNNF)

 STRATEGIC PARTNERSHIPS AND SUPPLY DEALS IN PLACE

-PROFIT MARGINS US PRODUCERS CAN’T COMPETE WITH
+LOW PRODUCTION COSTS US-BASED PRODUCERS CAN’T COMPETE WITH

-WEALTH OF EXPERIENCE FROM VARIOUS RELEVANT SECTORS
+WEALTH OF TEAM EXPERIENCE FROM MULTIPLE RELEVANT SECTORS